Narcissist1/Data-mining-algorithms-implementation/README.md

 x1 x2 ... xd c
 where the first d values are the coordinates of the point, and c = 1 (if the point is blue) or 0 (red).

+Project #6: DBSCAN

+Goal

+Implement the DBSCAN algorithm discussed in Lecture 8.
+Dataset

+Download http://www.cse.cuhk.edu.hk/~taoyf/course/cmsc5724/data/3spiral.txt (obtained from the data collection here(http://cs.joensuu.fi/sipu/datasets/)).
+Each line has the following format:

+x y

+which represent the x- and y-coordinates of a point.
+Task

+Partition the dataset into 3 clusters.